nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

     return res;
 }
 ```
+Save the above in file `mysum.cpp`.

-in file *mysum.cpp*.
-The `extern "C"` line ensures that function "mysum" can be called from "C".
+**Note**: the `extern "C"` line ensures that function "mysum" can be called from "C".
+Because Python is written in C, your external function must be C callable.

-The easiest way to compile *mysum.cpp* is to write a *setup.py* file, which lists the source file to compile:
+To compile *mysum.cpp* we need to write a *setup.py* file.
+Open your editor, copy-paste the lines
 ```python
 from setuptools import setup, Extension